tpltnt/guide/src/tutorials/basics/displaying_text.md

 fn main() {}
 ```
-We pull in `nannou::ui::Color::Rgba` explicitly because we want to use color later.
+We import `nannou::ui::Color::Rgba` explicitly because we want to use color later.
 The `prelude` contains functions which are used quite often, so we do not need to
-pull them all in explicitly one by one.
+get them all in explicitly one by one.
 This code code compiles, but is hardly a
 Nannou app.

+Each nannou app needs a model to represent the world it works with.
+In this
+tutorial we need textboxes to display custom messages and a font associated
-Here is the minimal skeleton of our app.
+with it.
+Here is the minimal skeleton of our app which already features such
+a model.
 ```rust,no_run
 #![allow(unused_imports)]
 #![allow(dead_code)]